-24. The potentially contaminated sites identified can be further characterized through assessment protocols for both screening level assessments3 and detailed assessments.
-Screening level assessment can be a useful tool for distinguishing between sites of greater and lesser concern so that resources can be focused on the most significant problems.
+29. Likely contaminated sites can be further characterized through assessment protocols for both screening level assessments and detailed assessments.
+Screening level assessment can be a useful tool for distinguishing between sites of greater concern, less and no concern so that resources can be focused on the most significant problems.